Yueming-Yin/GAFSE/README.md

 For a quick view of the results, please check "GAFSE-MO/AID_1706/AID_1706_datatable_copy_generated_molecules.csv"

 # Tips
 - Under the "Data" and "Module" folders are organized data and modules for review.
-For convenience, these data and modules are distributed to the "AttentiveFP" and "data" folders in subfolders.
+For the convenience of operation, these data and modules are distributed to the "AttentiveFP" and "data" folders in subfolders.
 - The "GRN" and "AFSE" classes imported "from AttentiveFP.AttentiveLayers_Sim_copy" are the most critical modules in this project.
 - The "perturb_feature" and "modify_atoms" functions are the most critical functions in this project.
 - The "AFSE" imported "from AttentiveFP.AttentiveLayers_Sim_copy" of GAFSE-MP is different from GAFSE-HS.